 Anne has been treating patients using manual therapy for 15 years.
 She has a Masters of Science in Physical Therapy from Simmons College in Boston, MA.
 Anne has training in many orthopedic manual techniques but gravitated toward IMT due to its unique method of assessment and treatment and holistic nature.
 Anne also has a background in personal training and Pilates which she incorporates into the treatment plan.
 Anne began training with Lisa Klein in 2006 and has been treating patients with her since early 2012.
 She enjoys working with collaboratively with the patient to find the source of the dysfunction to achieve maximum health.

 Anne practices in our VA office Monday through Thursday.

 Tyrone has been treating patients with manual therapy for 14 years.
 He is a certified manual therapist through the University of St. Augustine.
 He began training in IMT through Lisa Klein in 2006 and has been continuing to develop treatment approaches to maximize patient function.

-Ty practices in our VA office on Tuesday afternoons.
+Ty practices in our VA office on Tuesday evening.

 Michelle Deslauriers PT, DPT, OCS

 Dr. Michelle Deslauriers is the founder and owner of Woodley Physical Therapy in Woodley Park, DC.
 Michelle received her bachelor of science in Exercise Science from the George Washington University, where she also had a minor in Spanish.
 She earned her Doctor of Physical Therapy (DPT) degree in 2005 from Washington University in St. Louis, one of the top ranked PT schools in the nation.
 The most important thing Michelle appreciates from her PT education is that making an accurate diagnosis is the most important part of solving any health condition.